Saturday, June 3rd

 - Tom Hundley, senior editor, Pulitzer Center

-- Representative from International Women's Media Foundation (IWMF)
+- Ann Marie Valentine, senior program officer, International Women's Media Foundation (IWMF)

-The Pulitzer Center’s Tom Hundley and Joan Woods will be joined by a representative of IWMF to share tips, best practices and no-nos for pitching a story and securing funding for your reporting.
+The Pulitzer Center’s Tom Hundley and Joan Woods will be joined by Ann Marie Valentine of IWMF to share tips, best practices and no-nos for pitching a story and securing funding for your reporting.
 We will share the Pulitzer Center’s and IWMF's process for submitting reporting project proposals and give feedback on your story pitches.

 3) Women Photograph/Photographers of Color: Challenges and Resources